Tactics/cf_developer_docs/source/includes/20_graphql.html.md

 }
 ```

-In this example we will query a list of specific elements for a company.
+In this example we will query a list of specific elements for a administration.
-To indicate which company, we'll pass the VAT number as an argument to our query, after which we'll ask for both types of categories,
+To indicate which administration, we'll pass the VAT number as an argument to our query, after which we'll ask for both types of categories,
 with their respective members.
 Each member will provide us with an ID that we can use in other queries, as well as a name.

 After we start typing a query, an argument can be used after specifying what object we want to query.